MarkSherstan/Thesis-UAV_Localization_Control_Payload/README.md

 ## Control
 ### Off Board Interfacing
 A [companion computer](http://ardupilot.org/dev/docs/companion-computers.html#companion-computers) is used to connect with the flight controller to implement off board control.
+I am currently using an Odroid C4 with Ubuntu 20.04.

-Connect on `/dev/ttyS1` which are pins 8 and 10 on the J1 expansion connector of the Odroid C2.
+Connect on `/dev/ttyS1` which are pins 8 and 10 on the J1 expansion connector of the Odroid C4.
 Further information can be found [here](https://wiki.odroid.com/odroid-c2/hardware/expansion_connectors) and a wiring diagram can be found [here](http://ardupilot.org/dev/_images/RaspberryPi_Pixhawk_wiring1.jpg) (RPi and Odroid C2 can be wired the same).

 ### Off Board (Guided No GPS) Control Python
 A `virtualenv` is used to house all the code development.
 Once the repo is cloned on the microprocessor ensure to `workon cv` (run the code in a virtual environement) and run the main program with the controller and vision modules in the `\control` directory.